 Central nervous system

-In humans, caffeine is a central nervous system stimulant, having the effect of temporarily warding off drowsiness and restoring alertness.
-Beverages containing caffeine, such as coffee, tea, soft drinks and energy drinks, enjoy great popularity.
-Caffeine is the world’s most widely consumed psychoactive substances, but, unlike many other psychoactive substances, it is legal and unregulated in nearly all jurisdictions.
+In humans. it is a central nervous system stimulant. having the effect of temporarily warding off drowsiness and restoring alertness.
+Beverages containing it. such as coffee, tea, soft drinks and energy drinks. enjoy great popularity.
+It is the world’s most widely consumed psychoactive substances. but, unlike many other psychoactive substances. it is legal and unregulated in nearly all jurisdictions.
 In North America, 90% of adults consume caffeine daily.

-Caffeine has diuretic properties when administered in sufficient doses to subjects that do not have a tolerance for it.
-Regular users, however, develop a strong tolerance to this effect, and studies have generally failed to support the common notion that ordinary consumption of caffeinated beverages contributes significantly to dehydration.
+It has diuretic properties when administered in sufficient doses to subjects that do not have a tolerance for it.
+Regular users, however develop a strong tolerance to this effect. and studies have generally failed to support the common notion. that ordinary consumption of caffeinated beverages contributes significantly to dehydration.
+Get help here.